 To do this, prepare a system for analyzing your progress.

-You can either manually note down the improvements in a journal or phone or print the results and paste them in your room.
+You can either manually note the improvements in a journal or phone or print the results and paste them into your room.

 Whatever method you choose, ensure that it remains consistent throughout the year.